Tracking order refunds with Littledata

 What is a refund event?

-The refund event triggers when a customer is unhappy with what he ordered and wants a refund.
+The refund event triggers when a customer is unhappy with what they have ordered and wants a refund.
 After you confirm and accept the refund, clicking the Refund button in the Shopify Admin triggers a Refund event in the destinations that you have connected.

-Being a server-side event, once you hit the Refund button, our webhook listener picks up the webhook from Shopify and fetches the information we need to build the Refund event.
+Once you hit the Refund button, our app fetches the information we need to build the Refund event.

 Here is how the order information is fetched so that the refund event includes the matching order information: